sampsyo/cs6120/content/blog/2022-05-19-hcl-mlir/index.md

 </center>

 <!-- What we do to access the memory access / ops -->
-We add a profiling tool to evaluate the operational intensity by analyzing the MLIR code to count the number of memory access and arithmetic operations.
+We add a profiling tool to calculate the operational intensity by analyzing the MLIR code to count the number of memory access and arithmetic operations.
 Then a roofline model is generated to guide the optimization process.
 Specifically, we visit each operation and record the current loop nest.
 When an arithmetic operation or load/store operation is visited, the number of trip counts in the current loop is added.

 Note that we only care about off-chip memory access, so here we need to match the operands of load/store operations with the input arguments and the return argument.
-This is implemented by comparing the `memref` value.
 The detailed experiment results are shown in the next section.

 ## Experiments
 <!-- A major part of your project is an empirical evaluation.
 To design your evaluation strategy, you will need to consider at least these things: